-Independent community area in the department Drôme in the southern French appellation Côtes du Rhône-Villages (see the AOC regulations there).
-The municipality is allowed since 1967 the name in addition to the label lead.
-Already in a decree of the Roman emperor Domitian (51-96) is mentioned here viticulture.
-The later US President Thomas Jefferson (1743-1826), who served as an ambassador to France, sent the wine to the ruling US President George Washington (1732-1799) wines, among others, from here to try.
-The vineyards cover 180 hectares of vineyards on red clay soils with silicate-rich zones.
+Independent community area in the department Drôme in the southern French appellation Cotes du Rhone-Villages (see the AOC regulations there).
+The municipality has been allowed to use the name on the label lead.
+Already in a decree by the Roman emperor Domitian (51-96) viticulture is mentioned here.
+The later US President Thomas Jefferson (1743-1826), who worked as an ambassador to France, sent the ruling US President George Washington (1732-1799) wine from here to try, among other things.
+The vineyards cover 180 hectares of vineyards on red clay soils with zones rich in silicate.
 Red, rose and white wines are produced.
-The biggest producer is Cave Coopérative Vinicole de Rochegude.
+The largest producer is Cave Cooperative Vinicole de Rochegude.